rkwright/SKTemplate/README.md

 A simple SceneKit template for Swift.
-Only drawa simple cube but sets everythin up.
+Only draws a simple cube but sets everythin up.